Scheduling threads like Thomas Jefferson

 If we zoom in on the pipeline, we see that it consists of a source, N stages and a sink:

-The source can be a file, network socket, a user provided lists of items, etc, from which the inputs to the queue of the first stage are created.
+The source can be a file, network socket, a user provided list of items, etc, from which the inputs to the queue of the first stage are created.
 The inputs can be length-prefixed raw bytes, or newline-separated bytes, etc. Similarly the sink can also be a file, or standard out, or a socket.
 While in between the source and the sink is where the interesting processing happens in stages.

 Prototype implementation